 Coral reef ecosystems

-Coral reef ecosystems are important marine habitats, and their health is of particular concern as our planet warms.
-Healthy coral reefs are among the most biologically diverse and economically valuable ecosystems on Earth, providing hundreds of billions of dollars in food, jobs, recreational opportunities, coastal protection, and other important services.
-These ecosystems are threatened by an increasing array of impacts—primarily from global climate change, unsustainable fishing, and pollution.
+The health of coral reef ecosystems is of particular concern as our planet warms.
+Healthy coral reefs support hundreds of billions of dollars in food, jobs, recreational opportunities, coastal protection, and other important services.
+Global climate change, unsustainable fishing practices, and pollution are among the main threats to these ecosystems.

 According to the 2008 report Status of Coral Reefs of the World,1 19 percent of the world’s reefs are already effectively lost, 15 percent are seriously threatened with loss in the next 10–20 years, and 20 percent are under threat of loss in the next 20–40 years.
 The decline and loss of coral reef ecosystems have significant social, cultural, economic, and ecological impacts on people and communities in the United States and around the world.
 Effective leadership and management will be essential for healthy, resilient reef ecosystems to continue providing these valuable services to current and future generations